 I would expect that these planning tools could work very well for startups as a replacement for business plans.

-Something I noticed when I was in the SEAL Teams was how much a powerful team elevated me as an individual, leading to higher performance and a sense of well-being and growth.
+Something the author noticed when he was in the SEAL Teams was how much a powerful team elevated me as an individual, leading to higher performance and a sense of well-being and growth.
 But how often have you participated in a team where the teammates serve each other, never quit, have a terrific attitude and achieve victory time after time?
 The team affects the individual just as much as the individual affects the team.
 A bad team will spoil an individual, and one bad apple on the team can ruin the whole bunch.
 In addition to skill development, teams that rely on physical work, such as the military warrior, first responder, electrical lineman or roughneck, benefit greatly from a well-designed daily functional fitness program combined with periodic challenges.
 Performance soars when a team works out together.

 You develop uncommon resolve by fortifying the five key attributes of your character.
 They are: